Anna-amon/SQL_Challenge_1/README.md

 | 4           | 5         | 3       | 2020-04-02T00:00:00.000Z | 9999-12-31T00:00:00.000Z |
 | 10          | 3         | 2       | 2020-03-19T00:00:00.000Z | 9999-12-31T00:00:00.000Z |

+Lets query this again, but remove - != - all instances of the incorrect date occurences 9999-12-31.
 ```sql
     SELECT AVG(end_date - start_date) AS DateDiff
     FROM data_bank.customer_nodes